 The more upscale sister establishment to the renowned Circus Hostel across the street, the Circus Hotel combines this bustling location with a style and service that gently impress rather than being in-your-face.
-The 64 colorful rooms—the color palettes include sky blues and lime greens—have vintage décor, dark oak floors, and quirky touches like mismatched photos on the walls.
-Following a comprehensive sustainability policy, the hotel eschews minibars (to save energy) and does not provide toiletries in the rooms.
-Shampoo and shower gel miniatures by a local, organic manufacturer are available free of charge at reception, if necessary (the idea is to discourage wasteful use).
+The 60 colorful rooms—the color palettes include sky blues and lime greens—have vintage décor, dark oak floors, and quirky touches like mismatched photos on the walls.
+Following a comprehensive sustainability policy, the hotel eschews minibars (to save energy) and every room is stocked with shampoo and shower gel miniatures by a local, organic manufacturer.
 Reception can also provide iPods loaded with Berlin music, and arrange bike and Segway rentals.
-There’s a very good restaurant, Fabisch, that serves traditional German cuisine, and an associated bar.
+An all-you-can-eat buffet at the Circus Café, coffee and snacks from the hotel’s Commonground restaurant, and an on-site microbrewery mean you’ll never go without great food and drink.
 Guests need only step out the front door to be right in the thick of the city; those who wish to escape and relax can check out the charming garden courtyard.

 Have you been here?
 Share a tip or a photo with fellow travelers.